1998 FIFA World Cup knockout stage: Argentina vs England

 Argentina decided to use their change kit, feeling that it had granted them luck in the 1986 World Cup quarter-final between the two sides.
 All four goals were scored in the first half, making it the first match in the tournament with as many goals scored before half-time.
 With the score tied at 2–2, David Beckham retaliated after being fouled by Diego Simeone and was sent off.
 Beckham's teammate Michael Owen subsequently described Beckham's act as "childish and unnecessary", although Owen also said that the burnings of effigies of Beckham were undeserved.
 In the subsequent penalty shoot-out, Argentina went first.
 David Seaman saved Argentina's second penalty from Hernán Crespo to give England the advantage, but that was immediately cancelled when Carlos Roa saved from Paul Ince.
 The tie ended with another Roa save, from David Batty.
 Batty said it was the first penalty he had ever taken.
-England had also exited on penalties in the recent UEFA Euro 1996.
+England had also exited on penalties in the recent UEFA Euro 1996 two years prior.